apiaryio/apiary-client/README.md

 Options:
   [--message=COMMIT_MESSAGE]  # Publish with custom commit message [--path=PATH]               # Specify path to API Description Document.
-For directory it will look for apiary.apib or swagger.yaml file
+When given a directory, it will look for apiary.apib or swagger.yaml file
   [--api-host=HOST]           # Specify apiary host
   --api-name=API_NAME